utkarshkolhe/fetch-android-app/README.md

 ### File Structure
+The file structure below only covers the main files in the project.
 ```
 fetch-receipt-processor/
 ├─ app/src/main/                            - Main source folder for the APP
+|    ├─ AndroidManifest.xml                 - App Metadata
 |    ├─ java/com/example/fetchlistapp       - Contains kotlin code for the application
 |      ├─ data/                             - Contains Data Classes
 |         ├─ ListGroup.kt                   - Data Class for Group of ListItems